jefferyq2/ae5-rstudio/TOOLS.md

    ...
 ```

-Your modification would simply add a new section, like so:
+to add support for the `tools` volume, simply add another section like so:

 ```
 persistence: